-You might be curious about self-publishing vs traditional publishing, perhaps now more than ever.
-In recent years we’ve seen self-published authors sky-rocket to fame and success – one particular icon for the self-published author is Andy Weir, who famously self-published The Martian which has since become a traditionally-published global bestseller and blockbuster film.
-Some writers feel that self-publishing will permit them complete creative control over everything in their book from characters to punctuation, the book title to marketing.
+You might be curious about self publishing versus traditional publishing, perhaps now more than ever.
+In recent years, we’ve seen self-published authors skyrocket to fame and success—one particular icon for the self-published author is Andy Weir, who famously self-published The Martian, which has since become a traditionally published global bestseller and blockbuster film.

-To shed some light on the question of self-publishing vs traditional publishing, we turned to author Jack Jordan.
+To shed some light on the question of self publishing versus traditional publishing, we turned to author Jack Jordan.
 With experience on both sides of the industry, Jack was originally a self-published author who has since transitioned to the traditional publishing route.
-Here, he shares his journey, and weighs up the pros and cons of both options.
+Here, he shares his journey with us and weighs up the pros and cons of both options.

 All writers dream of publishing success